NREL/HPC/slurm/README.md

 ### Intel MPI

 ```
-These scripts are designed to run using mpt MPI.
+These scripts are set up to run using mpt MPI.
 You can create scripts
 for using Intel MPI by running the following commands.

 for script in `ls *sh` ; do